jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (8) Any person who has made an application to the Commission for an authorisation may, at any time, by notice in writing to the Commission, withdraw the application.

 ### 61 Determination of applications for authorisation of restrictive trade practices
-(1) The Commission shall, in respect of an application for an authorisation under section 58, make a determination in writing—
-  (a) granting such authorisation as it considers appropriate:
+(1) The Commission must, in respect of an application for an authorisation under section 58, make a determination in writing— (a) granting such authorisation as it considers appropriate:
   (b) declining the application.
 (1A) If authorisation is not granted within 120 working days after the date on which the application is registered, the Commission is deemed to have declined the application, subject to any alternative timetable agreed between the Commission and the applicant.
 (2) Any authorisation granted pursuant to section 58 may be granted subject to such conditions not inconsistent with this Act and for such period as the Commission thinks fit.
-(3) The Commission shall take into account any submissions in relation to the application made to it by the applicant or by any other person.
+(3) The Commission must take into account any submissions in relation to the application made to it by the applicant or by any other person.
-(4) The Commission shall state in writing its reasons for a determination made by it.
+(4) The Commission must state in writing its reasons for a determination made by it.
-(5) Before making a determination in respect of an application for an authorisation, the Commission shall comply with the requirements of section 62.
+(5) Before making a determination in respect of an application for an authorisation, the Commission must comply with the requirements of section 62.
-(6) The Commission shall not make a determination granting an authorisation pursuant to an application under section 58(1) to (4) unless it is satisfied that—as the case may be, to which the application relates, will in all the circumstances result, or be likely to result, in a benefit to the public which would outweigh the lessening in competition that would result, or would be likely to result therefrom.
+(6) The Commission must not make a determination granting an authorisation relating to an application under section 58(1) to (6A) unless it is satisfied that—as the case may be, to which the application relates, will in all the circumstances result, or be likely to result, in a benefit to the public which would outweigh the lessening in competition that would result, or would be likely to result therefrom.
-  (a) the entering into of the contract or arrangement or the arriving at the understanding; or (b) the giving effect to the provision of the contract, arrangement or understanding; or (c) the giving or the requiring of the giving of the covenant; or (d) the carrying out or enforcing of the terms of the covenant— (6A) For the purposes of subsection (6), a lessening in competition includes a lessening in competition that is not substantial.
+  (a) the entering into of the contract or arrangement or the arriving at the understanding; or (b) the giving effect to the provision of the contract, arrangement or understanding; or (c) the giving or the requiring of the giving of the covenant; or (d) the carrying out or enforcing of the terms of the covenant; or (e) engaging in the conduct—
+(6A) For the purposes of subsection (6), a lessening in competition includes a lessening in competition that is not substantial.
 (7)
-(8) The Commission shall not make a determination granting an authorisation pursuant to an application under section 58(7) or (8) unless it is satisfied that—as the case may be, will in all the circumstances result, or be likely to result, in such a benefit to the public that—
+(8) The Commission must not make a determination granting an authorisation relating to an application under section 58(6B) to (8) unless it is satisfied that the following matter to which the application relates will in all the circumstances result, or be likely to result, in such a benefit to the public that the matter should be permitted:
-  (a) the engaging in the practice of resale price maintenance to which the application relates; or (b) the act or conduct to which the application relates— (c) the engaging in the practice should be permitted; or (d) the act or conduct should be permitted.
+  (a) entry into the contract or arrangement, or arriving at the understanding:
+  (b) giving, or requiring the giving of, the covenant:
+  (c) giving effect to the provision of the contract, arrangement, understanding, or covenant:
+  (d) engaging in the practice of resale price maintenance:
+  (e) the act or conduct.
+(9) For the purposes of section 58(6B) to (6D) and subsection (8)﻿(a) to (c), it is not necessary for the Commission to determine whether a particular provision is in fact a cartel provision, providing there are reasonable grounds for believing that it might be.

 ### 62 Commission to prepare draft determination in relation to restrictive trade practices
 (1) Before determining an application for an authorisation under section 58, the Commission shall prepare a draft determination in relation to the application.